alimony/text-comparison-tools/README.md

-                        max number of words to look for, must be larger than or equal to min words (default: number of words in the longest sentence found in either text
+                        max number of words to look for, must be larger than or equal to min words (default: number of words in the longest sentence found in either text --sort {n,length,alpha}
+                        how to sort final output, by n-gram length, text length, or sentence alphabetically (default: n)
 ```